amplitude/amplitude-docs/content/collections/api/en/taxonomy.md

 ### Delete an event property

 Delete an event property.
-Send a `DELETE` request with the event property as a path parameter and optionally, the event type in the request body.
+Send a `DELETE` request with the event property as a path parameter and, optionally, the event type in the request body.

 `DELETE https://amplitude.com/api/2/taxonomy/event-property/:event-property`